 - Are you registered with the Chamber of Commerce (KvK) before March 17, 2020 and do you meet the hour criterion, which means that you work at least 1,225 hours a year (or 24 hours a week during the period of activity of the company) as a self-employed worker?

-The big difference with Tozo 1 is that your partner’s income is taken into account when applying for Tozo 2.
+Your partner’s income is taken into account when applying for Tozo 3.
 Do you have a partner?
 Then your income as a married couple or co-habitants will complement each other up to an amount of 1,503.31 euros.